Steel exports in FY22 likely to surpass that of FY21: Infomerics report

 Indian steel industry has bounced back despite being hit by the slowdown in the construction sector due to COVID-19.
-Exports for the ongoing fiscal (FY22) are expected to surpass that of FY21.
+According to the latest report from the New Delhi-based credit ratings agency Infomerics, exports for the ongoing fiscal (FY22) are expected to surpass that of FY21.
 In case of steel, exports have been on a rise since 2015-16 except for the slight dip in 2019-20 whereas imports have been on a downward spiral since 2020.

-Exports for the ongoing fiscal (FY22) are expected to surpass that of FY21 and have already surpassed 70 percent of FY21.
-Infomerics said in its industry outlook, “The declining imports and rising exports are an indicator of the country moving ahead in its pursuit of self-sufficiency or “atmanirbhar”.”
+Exports for the ongoing fiscal (FY22) are expected to surpass that of FY21 and have already surpassed 70 per cent of FY21.
+“The declining imports and rising exports are an indicator of the country moving ahead in its pursuit of self-sufficiency or “atmanirbhar,” the report argued.

 Despite border tensions with China, India's steel exports accounted for Rs 19,267 crore while imports from China stood at Rs 16,369 crore, as per Infomerics ratings agency.
 USA and China are top destinations for exporting steel while China and Germany stood as the top sources of imports for India.